NomadHK/salt/README.md

 **If your computer is different from mine or you don't like how SALT is packaged**

-Note the focus of this script is building a particular simple flavor of (B)LFS, not automation, nor how you should partition your system, etc. Therefore the script procedure isn't robust — I omit error checkings, stop-and-resume points and so on to avoid obfuscating the main steps, so you can easily find out how to set up wireless connection for example.
+Note the focus of this script is building a particular simple flavor of (B)LFS, not automation, nor how you should partition your system, etc. Thus the script procedure isn't quite robust — I omit error checkings, stop-and-resume points and so on to avoid obfuscating the main steps, so that you can easily find out how to set up wireless connection for example.
 So...

 Use this script as a reference (in combo with [Linux From Scratch](http://www.linuxfromscratch.org/)) to write your own.
 You *can* build LFS into a usable desktop OS.
 Updates to certain softwares are as simple as replacing a directory in /opt, as the above examples of Chrome and Blender show.
 If you need to update or uninstall a software deeper in the dependency dough, you can edit a few lines in your build script and rebuild your system.
 Sure, it's going to take 7+ hours, but you can let it run while you sleep; Microsoft Windows often take as long to update.